Natwest ISA Transfer

-- Natwest’s Early Closure Charge will be the lower of the amount of interest earned on your account or 90 days’ interest.
+- Natwest’s Early Closure Charge will be the lower interest earned on your account or 90 days’ interest.
 This means that the total amount you receive (including interest earned on your balance) will be no less than your deposit at the Start Date.
-This is a better option than some accounts which potentially laving you with less than you started.
+This is a better option than some accounts, potentially leaving you with less than you started.

-- Natwest require a minimum of £1000 as deposit.
+- Natwest requires a minimum of £1000 as a deposit.

-ISA’s are an ideal way to save large amounts of money, particularly if you’re likely to go over the current £1000 interest limit (the limit of the Personal Savings Allowance for basic 20% rate taxpayers).
+ISAs are an ideal way to save large amounts of money, particularly if you’re likely to exceed the current £1000 interest limit (the limit of the Personal Savings Allowance for basic 20% rate taxpayers).
 They are also a sensible way for couples to save as two people can save over £30,000 without paying tax.

-Overall, transferring to Natwest's ISA account is a good idea if you can meet their minimum deposit as they offer a range of high interest account and a simple switching service that does not require lengthy paperwork.
+Overall, transferring to Natwest's ISA account is a good idea if you can meet their minimum deposit, as they offer a range of high-interest accounts and a simple switching service that does not require lengthy paperwork.